 This prospectus supplement is a supplement to the accompanying prospectus that is also a part of this document.
 This prospectus supplement and the accompanying prospectus are part of a registration statement that we filed with the Securities and Exchange Commission using a "shelf" registration process.
 Under the shelf registration process, we may sell any combination of the securities described in the accompanying prospectus up to a total dollar amount of \$1,000,000,000, of which this offering is a part.
 In this prospectus supplement, we provide you with a general description of the shares of our common stock that we will offer under this prospectus supplement and specific information about the terms of this offering.
-Both this prospectus supplement and the accompanying prospectus include important information about us, our common stock and other information you should know before investing in our common stock.
-This prospectus supplement also adds, updates and changes information contained in the accompanying prospectus.
+Both this prospectus supplement and the accompanying prospectus supplement also adds, updates and changes information contained in the accompanying prospectus.
 To the extent that any statement that we make in this prospectus supplement is inconsistent with the statements made in the accompanying prospectus, the statements made in the accompanying prospectus are deemed modified or superseded by the statements made in this prospectus supplement.
 You should read both this prospectus supplement and the accompanying prospectus as well as the additional information described under the heading "Where You Can Find More Information" beginning on page 39 of the accompanying prospectus before investing in our common stock.